Rangtuk/TextAdventure/README.md

 _Warrior - Higher chance to crit
 _Mage - Does more damage
-_Rogue - Better chance to flee and gets discount at shop _Cleric - Heals much more from potions
+_Rogue - Better chance to flee and gets discount at shop _Cleric - Heals much more from potions, less exp to level up